 - Give motorcyclists plenty of room to maneuver on roads when there are poor weather conditions, potholes, uneven pavement, loose gravel, or at railroad crossings.
 Two-wheel vehicles are more likely to become unstable when there are poor road conditions.

 - Be mindful of motorcyclists whenever you are crossing metal bridge gratings, steel bridge expansion joints, and other metal surfaces.
 Bikers must maneuver differently to stay safe on these surfaces.

 - Show motorcycle operators the same right of way considerations that you would to other motorists on the road.

 - When making a left turn, look for motorcycles carefully.
 If you aren’t alert, you could miss a cyclist in your blind spots.

 - Do not take for granted a cyclist’s flashing turn signal is an indicator that the biker is not coming through the intersection.
 Motorcycle turn signals generally are not self-canceling and do not turn off automatically after the rider makes the turn.
 A biker’s turn signal might not be an accurate indication of an intention to turn.

 Contact an Attorney for Help

 Non-motorist accidents happen much too often on America’s roadways.
 Indeed, many of these collisions are preventable.
-If you’ve been harmed in a collision, an experienced Indianapolis, IN scooter moped accident lawyer from Ward & Ward Law Firm can assist you.
+If you’ve been harmed in a collision, an experienced Personal Injury Attorney Indianapolis, IN from Ward & Ward Law Firm can assist you.
 You may benefit from seeking compensation for your medical bills.
 Plus, if you can’t work now or in the future as a result of the accident, you may need to seek compensation for lost wages and earning potential.
 Schedule a risk-free consultation with our legal team today.
 We look forward to speaking with you.